AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

 1. Product-quality improvement: in short: better code and better products

-   - TDD focuses more on the *abilities* of code: readability, testability, maintainability, ...
+   - TDD focuses more on the *abilities* of code: readability, testability, **maintainability**, etc.
-   - BDD is more product-level: “Does it do what is specified?”, and “Are the specification correct?”
+   - BDD is more product-level: **“Does it do what is specified?”**, and “Are the specification correct?”

 2. Process optimisation: reduce the cost of the development cycle.